 Using a small knife or spoon, ice ¼- ½ of the cookie at the end.
 Place back on wire rack until the icing is set.
 Store in a container with a tight-fitting lid between sheets of parchment paper.
 Eat in three days or freeze for up to 4 weeks.

-The shortbread recipe is adapted from a winning recipe in a Gay Lea shortbread contest, sent in by Lisa Mitchel of St. Thomas, Ont.
-You can adapt the dough to any shape; I like to bake them in slices.
+This shortbread recipe was adapted from a winning recipe in a Gay Lea shortbread contest, sent in by Lisa Mitchel of St. Thomas, Ont.
+You can adapt the dough to any shape; I like to bake them in slices like my mom did.